linqiu0-0/DubLease/reports/Week 8 Report.md

 **Ryan Li**

 From Last Week:
-- Implement the backend logic for storing images.
+- Complete the backend logic for storing images.

 This Week:

 - working tasks:
-    - Set up the docker deployment pipeline on AWS EC2.
+    - Implement the backend for editing user profile.
-    - Implement the ranking algorithm for lease searches.
+    - Implement other features supporting lease info & lease posting
 - blockers:
     None

 Plan for next week:
-- Implement the backend for editing user profile.
+- Implement the ranking algorithm for lease searches.